nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/The Rise of the Note Maker.md

 > No sane person looks at an account with compound interest & asks, "could you stop it from compounding please?"

+Making quality notes + Consistency + Time = Evolving & Contributing Library of insights that you take with you throughout life.

 ### Linking is Thinking
 Linking is different from categorizing